R&D tax credits can give you a big cash refund or tax saving!!!

-Research and Development tax relief is a scheme by the HMRC which provides tax relief to businesses carrying out R&D projects for the purpose of achieving an advancement in science or technology, and which resolve scientific or technological uncertainties.
+Research and Development tax credits is a scheme by the HMRC which provides tax relief to businesses carrying out R&D projects for the purpose of achieving an advancement in science or technology, and which resolve scientific or technological uncertainties.

 If you intend to carry out such a project, and meet the tax definition, then MAH can help you apply for all of the R&D tax credits relief your business is entitled to.

 We have worked with a number of research and development businesses and helped them claim for R&D tax credits relief.
 This means that we have the experience and knowledge to process your R&D tax credits relief claim and take it all off your hands.

 Some of the projects we have assisted with include: